Reşadiye-class battleship: Ships

 The first ship of the class, Reşadiye, was ordered on 8 June 1911.
 Work stopped in 1912 following the start of the First Balkan War due to the probability that the Ottoman government would run out of funds.
 Work resumed in May 1913 following the conclusion of the conflict.
 The second ship, Fatih Sultan Mehmed, was ordered on 29 April 1914 in response to the Greek order for Vasilefs Konstantinos in early 1914.
 The British government ordered work to stop in late July 1914, as a result of the growing tensions that culminated in the outbreak of World War I on the 28th; what material that had been assembled was dismantled on the slipway in August.

 There is some confusion over the number and name of ships that were part of the Reşadiye class.
 Some sources report Reşadiye and Mehmed Reşad V as having been different ships; these were in fact the same vessel, ordered originally under the latter name.
 Similarly, Fatih Sultan Mehmed is sometimes listed as Fatik or Fatih.
-Another ship, Reshad-i Hammiss, is sometimes reported to have been ordered in 1911 and cancelled in 1912, though according to Bernd Langensiepen and Ahmet Güleryüz in their work, The Ottoman Steam Navy, the Ottomans initially only had ordered one vessel.
+Another ship, Reshad-i Hammiss, is sometimes reported to have been ordered in 1911 and cancelled in 1912, though according to multiple researchers with access to the Armstrong archives, the Ottomans initially only had ordered one vessel.
+The latter issue likely stems from the fact that the Reşadiye was ordered from an Armstrong design, with Armstrong designed armament - but the ship itself was to be built by Vickers.